Annual Report 1999-2000 - An Operational Audit of CSIS Activities

 This difference of opinion between CSIS and the Committee about the nature of the threat led us to conclusions about some of the target's activities that were at odds with those of the Service.
 Some of the activities investigated by the Service showed the target engaged in intelligence gathering in Canada, but others did not.

 The Committee believes that the potential threat to Canadians and Canadian interests arising from the activities of this target is significant.
-However, our review evidenced a few instances that pointed to the Service occasionally drawing conclusions not based on the facts at hand.
+It is vital, therefore, that the Service take special care to ensure that the analysis and reporting generated by its investigations remain precise and unbiased.
+The Government of Canada faces a myriad of difficult international security, economic and diplomatic issues.
+It deserves the best possible national security advice—clear in analysis, as transparently obtained as law and prudence permit and unencumbered by preconceptions or unfounded speculation.
+Our review evidenced a few instances that pointed to the Service occasionally drawing conclusions not based on the facts at hand.

 The Committee found that CSIS co-operation with federal departments and agencies and its relations with provincial authorities and police forces was productive.
 Our review also showed a general willingness between CSIS and the RCMP to share information with each other.

 From CSIS files it was evident that, because of consistent attempts to procure WMD, a certain foreign country was a particular focus for the Service's investigative efforts.
-Based on an extensive review of the documentation, we concluded that CSIS had reasonable grounds to suspect a threat to the security of Canada.
+Based on an extensive review of the documentation, we concluded that CSIS had reasonable grounds to suspect a threat to the security of Canada under sections 2(a) and (b) of the CSIS Act and that the targeting level for the investigation was proportionate to the threat.
+The Committee determined that with one exception (which we brought to the Service's attention), the information collected met the “